SisaSima/Ecological-Automation-of-Plant-Care/README.md

  This work describes in detail the individual steps of the development of this device from the design to the implementation of sensors and machine learning algorithms.

+# HELLO WORLD
+Programmed to work and not to feel